-For most of their lives, Coral Rafuse and Candace Bird knew only a handful of things about their older sister—such as that she was a half-sister from their mother's previous marriage.
+For most of their lives, Coral Rafuse and Candace Bird knew only a handful of things about their older half-sister.

-They knew that, when this sister was an infant, their mother had been unable to afford her care, so the infant became a "ward of the court" (also called a "permanent ward").
+They knew that their mother had been unable to afford her care, so the infant became a "ward of the court."

 They knew she'd later been adopted, and that their mother didn't want to disrupt her in her new life.

 They knew her name was once Machelle.

 - When this man took a DNA test, he discovered a 50-year secret

 - 'I'll never lose him again': A mother and son reunite after 20 years

 "We had thought we would just carry on the rest of our lives knowing that we had a sister that we would never meet," Rafuse said.